 Types of performance reviews

-Performance review (or performance evaluation) is an essential process to analyze how effectively human resources are used for meeting company’s business goals as well as access how well each employee is utilizing their potential.
-Approaches to performance review vary from organization to organization; some see it as an ongoing, regular process while the others conduct the review by occasion with a specific purpose in mind (i.e. mergers, changes in the organizational structure, opening of a new department, etc.).
+Performance review (or performance evaluation) is an essential process to analyze how effectively human resources are used for meeting the company’s business goals as well as access how well each employee is utilizing their potential.
+Approaches to performance review vary from organization to organization; some see it as an ongoing, regular process while others conduct the review by occasion with a specific purpose in mind (i.e. mergers, changes in the organizational structure, the opening of a new department, etc.).

 How employees benefit from performance reviews